Perfect Bluetooth MIDI For Windows

 Scan, connect, (optional) detect channel

 Put your BLE-MIDI device into advertising mode, click Scan, pick it from the list, click Connect.
 If nothing sounds when you press keys: click Detect… next to the TX channel dropdown and pick the channel with the audible burst.
+The Auto-scan and reconnect at launch checkbox in card 2 is on by default — next time you open the app it'll find your last device and reconnect automatically.

 Try it with Midiano tip